directus-labs/guest-authoring/getting-started-with-directus-and-flask/index.md

 ## Creating a Directus Module

-Since your data will be fetched via the Directus REST API, you will need to create a module that encapsulates all that logic and exposes a simple interface to the outside world.
+Since your data will be fetched via the Directus REST API, you will need to create a module that encapsulates all that logic and exposes an interface to the outside world.

-To accomplish this, create a *directus.py* file and add the following content to it:
+To accomplish this, create a `directus.py` file and add the following content to it:

 ```py
 import requests